danielpquinn/lounge/readme.md

 __connectenvironments__
 Connect two environments.
 This will allow users to move from place to place.
-Example: `/connectenvironments -environment Entrance -item Sceptre`
+Example: `/connectenvironments -name1 Entrance -name2 Tomb`